Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/publication/banking_spatial/index.md

 ---
-title: "Spillover Effects of Natural Disasters on Banks: A Spatial Framework"
+title: "Direct and Indirect Impacts of Natural Disasters on Banks: A Spatial Framework"
 authors:
 - James Barth
 - Qinyou Hu